‘Jersey Shore’ Stars Mike & Lauren Sorrentino Enter New Chapter Of Married Life With Big Announcement

 The official website for the organization reveals that they offer addiction treatment programs and detox for a variety of substances.
 They also noted that they provide individualized care which helps patients get sober, happy, and healthy.

-Sorrentino spent six months in rehab at the Discovery Institute, a nonprofit treatment center in Marlboro, New Jersey after realizing he needed professional help in battling his addictions.
+Mike spent six months in rehab at the Discovery Institute, a nonprofit treatment center in Marlboro, New Jersey, after realizing he needed professional help in battling his addictions.

 Fans were thrilled for the couple and left comments of praise and respect on Lauren’s Instagram page.